 Compact View Advanced View Antivirus - You can enable or disable Real-time antivirus scan.
 Antivirus - Options available are On Access, Stateful and Disabled.
 Refer to Antivirus Pane for more details.
 Firewall - You can enable or disable Firewall.
-Firewall - Options available are Block All, Custom Ruleset, Safe Mode, Training Mode and Disabled.
-Refer to the section 'Firewall Behavior Settings' for more details.
+Firewall behavior Settings for more details.
 Auto-Sandbox - You can enable or disable Auto-Sandbox.
 Refer to the section 'Behavior Blocker' for more details.
-Reier to the Section behavior blocker for more details.
 Auto-Sandbox - Options available are Fully Virtualized, Partially Limited, Limited, Restricted, Untrusted, Blocked and Disabled.
 Refer to the section 'Behavior Blocker' for more details.
 HIPS - Options available are Paranoid Mode, Safe Mode, Clean PC Mode, Training Mode and Disabled.
 Refer to the section HIPS Behavior Settings for more details.